ZazerConer/Templates-For-AppCreator24/README.md

 But not on this AppCreator24, it makes it easy for you to create your own applications without programming code that is very difficult for you to remember.

-## Advantages of applications you can create:
+## Advantages of applications you can create :

 - _Blog_